bicarbon8/automated-functional-testing/packages/aft-jasmine-reporter/README.md

 ```

 ### `AftTest`
-the `AftTest` class extends from the `AftLog` adding the ability to parse the Spec name for any referenced Test. each Test ID must be surrounded with square brackets `[ABC123]`. additionally you can then call the `AftTest.shouldRun()` async function or use `AftTest.verify(assertion)` which will determine if your test should be run based on any AFT `PolicyEnginePlugin` instances referenced in your `aftconfig.json` file. using the `AftTest` class would look like the following:
+the `AftTest` class extends from the `AftLog` adding the ability to parse the Spec name for any referenced Test. each Test ID must be surrounded with square brackets `[ABC123]`. additionally you can then call the `AftTest.shouldRun()` async function or use `AftTest.verify(assertion)` which will determine if your test should be run based on any AFT `TestExecutionPolicyPlugin` instances referenced in your `aftconfig.json` file. using the `AftTest` class would look like the following:
 ```javascript
 describe('YourTestSuite', () => {
     it('can check if test [C1234] should be run', async () => {